Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Union dues

-The Supreme Court could upend a decades-old precedent that allowed unions to collect fees from public employees, including ones who were not part of the union.
+The Supreme Court upended a decades-old precedent that allowed unions to collect fees from public employees, including ones who were not part of the union.
 The case of Janus v.
-American Federation of State, County, and Municipal Employees (AFSCME), Council 31 forces the justices to decide if so-called “agency-shop” arrangements are allowed.
+American Federation of State, County, and Municipal Employees (AFSCME), Council 31 forced the justices to decide if so-called “agency-shop” arrangements are allowed.

+In a 5-4 decision on June 27, the Supreme Court ruled that state government workers cannot be forced to pay so-called “fair share” fees to support collective bargaining and other union activities — whether they join the union or not.

+The Court said “this arrangement violates the free speech rights of nonmembers by compelling them to subsidize private speech on matters of substantial public concern.”

 Mark Janus, employed at the Illinois Department of Healthcare and Family Services, set the ball in motion when he sued because he didn’t want a certain fee deducted from his paycheck to go toward a union just because he worked for the state.
 His lawyers argued that the payment could violate First Amendment rights if someone is forced to pay a fee to an organization with different views than he or she holds.